dkdr/k8s12/k8s/app_config/README.md

 Quite similar to Docker Swarm...
 ```

-But file in the pod stayed the same.
-This happens because kubernetes is adding the content of configmap to pod only when it is being deployed.
-If you want to update those files in the pod you need to do it manually (which of course is not recommended).
-You can use Helm to trigger new deployment when content of configmap changes: [Helm Tips and Tricks](**https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments**).
+As you can see, the file in container also changed.
+This happens only when you're mounting configmap as volume.
+You can read more about it [here](https://medium.com/@harsh.manvar111/update-configmap-without-restarting-pod-56801dce3388).
+If you app needs to be restarted when configmap changes, you can use Helm to trigger new deployment when content of configmap changes: [Helm Tips and Tricks](**https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments**).

 ## Secrets